-Notice regarding applicants for a Category 2 or Category 3 Investment Services Licence that would like to carry out online forex trading in terms of the Investment Services Act, Cap.
+Notice to applicants for a Category 2 or Category 3 Investment Services Licence that would like to carry out online forex trading in terms of the Investment Services Act, Cap.
 370

-The Malta Financial Services Authority is hereby setting out its criteria regarding the licensing of entities that would like to offer online forex trading to retail clients in terms of the Investment Services Act, Cap.
-370, following various factors that the Authority has come across in handling applications in this sector as well as various risk warnings issued at EU level alerting retail investors to the main risks involved in forex trading.
+The Malta Financial Services Authority is hereby setting out its updated criteria regarding the licensing of entities that would like to offer online forex trading to clients in terms of the Investment Services Act, Cap.
+370 ("the Act"), and the Malta Financial Services Act, Cap.
+330 ("the MFSA Act"), following various factors that the Authority has come across in handling applications in this sector as well as various risk warnings issued at EU level alerting retail investors to the main risks involved in forex trading.
+This Circular supersedes the Notices issued by the MFSA on 20th October 2014 and on 14th July 2015 on the same subject matter.